w41x/payload-zitadel-plugin/README.md

             }
              */

-            // if you want to manually control what happen after a successful login
+            // if you want to manually control what happens after a successful login
             // afterLogin: (req) => NextResponse.redirect('...')

-            // if you want to manually control what happen after a successful logout
+            // if you want to manually control what happens after a successful logout
             // afterLogout: (req) => NextResponse.redirect('...')

             // following properties are only needed if you want to authenticate clients (e.g. a mobile app) for the API